PHARMAC's bi-monthly newsletter about the management of hospital medical devices.

 We notify all new supplier agreements on our website in the section called Consultations and Decisions.

-The following proposals have been issued for consultation since 12 February 2021 (the previous issue of Device Advice).
+The following proposals have opened for consultation since 12 February 2021 (the previous issue of Device Advice).

 We list all new proposals on our website in the section called Consultations and Decisions.